Deterministic Protocols in the SINR Model without Knowledge of Coordinates: Backbone Subnetwork

 Now, every leader $x$ can hear from nodes within range of it.
 These nodes are either its followers or other leaders' followers.
 If a node is a follower of another leader $y$, then a connection can be made to $y$ through one of $y$'s followers.
 If a node is $x$'s follower, then if there exists another leader $y$ within range of that node, then $y$ can be connected to through one of $x$'s followers.
 So all leaders within 2 hops of a leader will be connected to it.

 Now consider the case where two leaders are 3 hops apart.
-Since two leaders cannot be in range of each other, this implies that the nodes comprising the 2 intermediate hops are followers.
+Since two leaders $u$ and $v$ cannot be in range of each other, this implies that the nodes comprising the 2 intermediate hops are followers.
+Note that the followers may not necessarily be those of $u$ and $v$ but of other leaders.
 If there exists a follower within range of each leader and these followers are within range of each other, then in the first stage of \emph{Backbone-Creation}, these two followers will become aware of each other.
 In the second stage, the leaders will become aware of each other and the possible connection between them.
-Since leaders choose connections so that all known leaders are connected to, these leaders will become connected to each other.
+Since each leader chooses connections so that it is connected to all other leaders known to it, these leaders will become connected to each other.
 Thus, if two leaders exist within 3 hops of each other, they will be connected to each other.
 Thus, $H$ is a connected dominating set.

 \item To prove that the degree of any node in $H$ relative to other nodes in $H$ is a constant, let us consider a leader $x$.
 It will be surrounded by at most some $X$ leaders who are at most 3 hops from it.
 For each such leader $y$, $x$ specifies one of its followers as a connector to $y$ and $y$ may specify another of $x$'s followers as a connector to $x$ .
 Thus, there can be at most $2X$ connectors amongst $x$'s followers.
 Similarly, each of these $X$ leaders can also have $2X$ followers.
 Since leaders cannot be within range of each other at the end of \emph{Tree-Cutter}, the maximum number of nodes $x$ could be connected to is $2X + 2X^2 = O(X^2)$.
 Similarly, any connector in $H$ will be surrounded by at most $2X + 2X^2 + X = O(X^2)$ nodes, where the extra $X$ comes from the surrounding $X$ leaders.
 Since nodes in $H$ are either leaders or connectors, if we show that $X$ is a constant, then the degree of any node in $H$ will be a constant.